-Job Opening Woking For The Duchess, Kate Middleton’s Right Hand Woman Resigns
+Job Opening Woking For The Duchess, Kate Middleton’s Right-Hand Woman Resigns

 The Daily Mail gives the details about Kate’s Girl Friday’s future plans.

-It certainly has been helpful to have such close ties to the Duchess of Cambridge and the royal family, seeing as Kate has given Rebecca the go-ahead to use St James Palace’s chapel for her wedding ceremony.
-As the publication relays, this chapel is an exclusive site to only be used by individuals who have a personal connection to the royal family.
-It’s believed that it is the same chapel that Prince George was christened in.
+It certainly has been helpful to have such close ties to the Duchess of Cambridge and the royal family as Kate has given Rebecca the go-ahead to use St James Palace’s chapel for her wedding ceremony.
+As the publication relays, this chapel is an exclusive site that is used by individuals who have a personal connection to the royal family.
+It’s believed it is the same chapel that Prince George was christened in.

-It has been reported that the Duke and Duchess of Cambridge will attend Rebecca and Adam Priestley’s wedding later in month.
+It has been reported that the Duke and Duchess of Cambridge will attend Rebecca and Adam Priestley’s wedding later in the month.
 Prior to working for Kate, Rebecca Deacon worked for Prince Harry on his charity campaigns.

 Who will replace Rebecca Deacon as Kate’s Private Secretary https://t.co/7oapNVNjeP pic.twitter.com/u4maDR5Zuv